The Real Cost of a Bad CRM Implementation: A RevOps Forensics Report

 The User Adoption Crisis

 Even perfectly configured systems fail if users reject them.
-Implementation specialists reveal that inadequate training and change management account for a significant portion of CRM failures.
-When sales reps see the new system as a burden rather than a tool, they resort to workarounds—maintaining shadow spreadsheets, logging activities late, or entering minimal data.
+Inadequate training and change management account for a significant portion of CRM failures.
+When sales reps see the new system as a burden rather than a tool, they resort to workarounds, maintaining shadow spreadsheets, logging activities late, or entering minimal data.
 These behaviors lead to data quality issues that undermine every analytical dashboard and automation rule.

 Data Migration: The Hidden Multiplier